Skip to content

 SA-V Test 20.90 13.09 ↓22.35%

-Reduction in annotation time (\(\tau_{\text{IoU}}=0.5\)):
+Reduction in Annotation Time (\(\tau_{\text{IoU}}=0.5\)):

-Dataset Baseline (min) LIT (min) Reduction
+Dataset Original (min) LIT (min) Reduction Ratio

 VOST 18.42 12.91 ↓29.94%